In This Article

-I always thought the word fruitarian was like the word chocoholic—a cutesy term used to describe someone’s food preferences but not actually a real way of life.
-That is, until I became a vegan.
-Five months ago, I was inspired to convert to a plant-based diet by a community of vegan vloggers I discovered on YouTube.
+I always thought the word “fruitarian” was like the word “chocoholic”—a cutesy term used to describe someone’s food preferences but not actually a real way of life.
+That is until I became a vegan.
+A couple years ago, I was inspired to convert to a plant-based diet by a community of vegan vloggers I discovered on YouTube.
 The more I became educated about veganism, the more invested and curious I became about the inner culture of the lifestyle.
 Soon I learned that there isn’t just one way to be a vegan: There are dozens.
-There is gluten-free vegan, raw vegan, high-carb, low-fat vegan, and more.
+There are gluten-free vegan; raw vegan; high-carb, low-fat vegan; and more.
 Two months into my veganism, I was doing some research online when I discovered a faction of veganism so tiny that it was even difficult to find definitive information about it on Google.
 The diet?
 Fruitarianism.

 But even Freelee’s diet isn’t 100% fruit.
 “Depending on who you talk to, you can be a fruitarian if you eat at least 50% to 75% of your calories this way,” says LeVeque.
 In other words, there’s no official definition of the diet.
 That’s not to say someone who eats fruit salad for breakfast and lunch and then a Taco Bell feast for dinner would be considered a fruitarian, but the term is somewhat up for interpretation.